 4The Four Pillars of Innovation Competency

 Closing the innovation gap requires building capability across four dimensions.
 Weakness in any one pillar limits your overall innovation capacity.
+Before investing in new tools, run a CRM reality check to verify whether your existing technology is delivering value or creating drag.
+Understanding what business intelligence reveals about your technology stack is the starting point.

 Technology Infrastructure